abdulrahman-khaled-dev/DVLD/README.md

 3. **Database Configuration**
    The application uses the following default connection string:
    `Server=.;Database=DVLD;User Id=sa;Password=123456;`
-   If needed, you can modify it in the `DataAccessSettings.cs` file, located inside the `DVLD.Data` project.
+   If needed, you can modify it in the `DataAccessSettings.cs` file, located inside the `DVLD_DB.Data` project.